esa-tu-darmstadt/tapasco/README.md

 Using the prebuilt packages, the setup of TaPaSCo is very easy:

 1. Create or open a folder, which you would like to use as your TaPaSCo workspace.
-    Within this folder, source the TaPaSCo-Initialization-Script which is located in `/opt/tapasco/tapasco-init-toolflow.sh`.
+    Within this folder, run the TaPaSCo-Initialization-Script which is located in `/opt/tapasco/tapasco-init-toolflow.sh`.
 This will setup your current folder as `TAPASCO_WORK_DIR`.
     It will also create the file `tapasco-setup.sh` within your current directory.
 2. Source `tapasco-setup.sh`.